Bayesian semiparametric modelling of phase-varying point processes: Random Bernstein polynomial-based registration of multiple point processes

-Contrarily to \cite{panaretos2016}, our theory does not require $n \to \infty$.
-Our stronger but asymptotically compatible assumption on the shape of the random transport maps is what allows us to characterize the behavior of the methods as $m_i \to \infty$, with $i=1,\ldots,n$, for any finite $n$.
-Theorem~\ref{thm2} shows that under mild conditions, the Fr\'echet--Wasserstein mean and the warping functions possess the Kullback--Leibler property.
-Combined with arguments used by~\cite{walker2004new}, it yields the following corollary.
+Theorem~\ref{thm2} shows that under mild conditions, the Fr\'echet--Wasserstein mean and the warping functions possess the Kullback--Leibler property with respect to the prior on $F$ induced from $F_1,\dots,F_n$ via \eqref{frechet:mean}.
+We now study the large-sample behaviour of the posterior.